Stacy Keach: Film

 Keach's early roles included The Heart is a Lonely Hunter (1968), Brewster McCloud (1970), Doc (1971), and The Life and Times of Judge Roy Bean (1972).
 He played a rookie policeman in The New Centurions (1972), opposite George C. Scott.
 That year he also starred in Fat City, a boxing film directed by John Huston.
-He was the first choice for the role of Damien Karras in the 1973 movie The Exorcist, but he did not accept the role.
+He was the first choice for the role of Damien Karras in the 1973 movie The Exorcist; after a few screen tests the role was given to Jason Miller.
 He went on to play Kane in the 1980 movie The Ninth Configuration, written and directed by Exorcist author William Peter Blatty; this role was itself intended for Nicol Williamson.

-Keach was narrator of the 1973 Formula One racing documentary Champions Forever, The Quick and the Dead by Claude du Boc.
+Keach was narrator of the 1975 Formula One racing documentary One by One by Claude du Boc.
 He portrayed Martin Luther in the 1974 film Luther.
 He played Cheech & Chong's police department nemesis Sgt.
 Stedenko in Up in Smoke (1978) and Nice Dreams (1981).
 In 1978, he played a role of explorer and scientist in Slave of the Cannibal God, co-starring former Bond girl Ursula Andress.
 The film became a cult favorite as a "video nasty".
 Another one of his screen performances was as Frank James (elder brother of Jesse) in The Long Riders (1980).
 His brother James played Jesse James.
 Keach starred in the 1981 Australian thriller Roadgames alongside Jamie Lee Curtis.
 In 1982, Keach starred in Butterfly with Pia Zadora and Orson Welles.
 In the 1993 movie, Body Bags he played a man who is obsessed with hair.

 Keach had a voice role in the 1993 animated feature film Batman: Mask of the Phantasm, based on the popular TV show Batman: The Animated Series.
 He played Commander Mac Malloy in Escape from L.A.
 (1996), alongside Kurt Russell, and portrayed a white supremacist in American History X (1998), alongside Edward Norton and Edward Furlong.
 In Oliver Stone's 2008 biographical film W., Keach portrays a Texas preacher whose spiritual guidance begins with George W. Bush's AA experience, but extends long thereafter.

 Keach also starred in the TV film Ring of Death (2008) playing a sadistic prison warden who runs an underground fight club where prisoners compete for their lives.
 He had a voice role in the movie Planes (2013) as Skipper Riley, main character Dusty Crophopper's flight instructor.
 He reprised the role in Planes: Fire & Rescue (2014).

 Keach had supporting roles in the 2012 film The Bourne Legacy, the 2013 Alexander Payne film Nebraska, and the 2014 film If I Stay.
 In the 2017 film Gotti, Keach played the part of Neil Dellacroce, the underboss of the Gambino crime family.